-A revision is a change of a "housekeeping nature" (i.e. course number changes) and USC or GSC will approve the changes and forward the changes to Senate for information only to ensure that the changes are included in the Academic Calendar.
-Senate may request a vote on any item sent for infromation.
+A revision is a change of a "housekeeping nature" (i.e. course number changes) and the ACC or the Graduate Studies Committee (GSC) will approve the changes and forward the changes to Senate for information only to ensure that the changes are included in the Academic Calendar.
+Senate may request a vote on any item sent for information.

-I) ARCC/Faculty Council APPROVAL, CONVEYANCE TO USC AND SENATE:
+I) ARCC/Faculty Council APPROVAL, CONVEYANCE TO ACC AND SENATE:

 Undergraduate curriculum proposals which involve non-substantive changes to existing courses, and which do not directly affect another Faculty (e.g. minor changes to course titles or descriptions, deleting or banking).

-If a proposed change in curriculum is deemed non-substantive, then this information will go to ARCC/Faculty Council (Executive) for approval and then to the Undergraduate Studies Committee and Senate for information only.
+If a proposed change in curriculum is deemed non-substantive, then this information will go to ARCC/Faculty Council (Executive) for approval and then to the Academic Curriculum Committee and Senate for information only.
 A non-substantive change may be described, for example, as a minor wording change in a course title or a course description.